-If you use lecture slides, you can narrate them and share them with your students on your course website in Blackboard or Canvas.
+If you use lecture slides, you can narrate them and share them with your students on your course website in Canvas.
 You can find a description of how to record a narrated PowerPoint or Keynote presentation on the Pedagogical and Technical Help.

 Seminar, Precept, or Small Class

 Faculty can set up and structure a discussion on your Canvas discussion board, which doesn’t require students to participate at the same time and has a low bandwidth requirement.
 We suggest writing specific prompts or questions for students to respond to as well as defining the purpose, or purposes, of the discussion (to make sense of a dense course reading, to generate a rich interpretation of a shared text, to evaluate an approach or idea, to develop a solution, etc.).
 You may also wish to be explicit about how this discussion will help prepare students for other components of the course.